Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: INTRODUCTION

-To bypass complexity issues, the authors in \cite{LarsAutomatic2019} introduce discrete average space robustness, a new quantitative semantics of STL, that allows the formulation of tractable optimization problems for control synthesis.
-Robustness metrics of STL that fit receding horizon schemes and permit more tractable solutions have also been proposed in \cite{Pant2017,MehdipourACC2019}.
+To bypass complexity issues, the authors in \cite{LarsAutomatic2019} introduce discrete average space robustness, which allows the formulation of tractable optimization problems for control synthesis.
+Robustness metrics of STL that fit receding horizon schemes have also been proposed in \cite{Pant2017,MehdipourACC2019}.
 The appeal of a receding horizon approach relies on the validity that all iterations yield a solution.
-Although recursive feasibility is well explored in MPC literature \cite{Mayne2000} for classical control objectives (e.g., closed-loop stability), there exist only few results in developing terminal conditions to establish recursive feasibility of receding horizon and MPC schemes under STL \cite{SadraddiniTAC2019, CharitidouTAC2023}.
-This stems from the challenge to design intuitive and effective terminal conditions for systems with non-asymptotic control objectives.
+Although recursive feasibility is well explored for classical control objectives \cite{Mayne2000}, there exist only few results in recursive feasibility of receding horizon control under STL \cite{SadraddiniTAC2019, CharitidouTAC2023}.

-In this work, we consider the control synthesis problem \eqref{eq:inf_horizon_problem_intro} of a multi-agent system under recurring STL.
-The global specification is defined as a bounded-time STL formula that needs to be satisfied recurrently over an infinite horizon, as per \eqref{eq:recurring_STL_intro}.
-We introduce a receding horizon scheme to attack \eqref{eq:inf_horizon_problem_intro} iteratively and propose Lasso and terminal constraints that guarantee recursive feasibility enabling an MPC implementation provided that the underlying optimizations can be solved in near real-time.
-Our method is not limited to MIP setups and is amenable to STL constraint formulation via binary encoding or tractable STL metrics \cite{LarsAutomatic2019, MehdipourACC2019}.
-Subsequently, assuming a separable global performance index and an STL formula representing individual and coupling specifications, we decompose the receding horizon control problem defined at the multi-agent level into smaller local programs each associated with an individual agent assigned local and collective tasks.
-To establish a valid distributed receding horizon scheme that addresses \eqref{eq:inf_horizon_problem_intro} iteratively based on the local programs, we propose a scheduling algorithm that preserves recursive feasibility and allows the agents to optimize their actions sequentially.
+Here, we address the control synthesis problem \eqref{eq:inf_horizon_problem_intro} of a multi-agent system subject to a recurring STL specification, which expresses a bounded-time task that needs to be satisfied recurrently over an infinite horizon, as per \eqref{eq:recurring_STL_intro}.
+We introduce a receding horizon scheme to attack \eqref{eq:inf_horizon_problem_intro} iteratively and propose additional constraints and terminal conditions that guarantee recursive feasibility enabling an MPC implementation.
+Subsequently, we decompose the receding horizon control problem into smaller agent-level problems and propose a distributed receding horizon scheme that iteratively addresses \eqref{eq:inf_horizon_problem_intro}, preserving recursive feasibility.
+This is facilitated by a scheduling policy that allows agents to sequentially optimize their actions, adhering to the couplings of the global STL formula.